alexander-mathieu/little_shop/README.md

 _Little Shop_ is an extension project, building off a fictitious e-commerce site built by [Turing School of Software & Design](https://turing.io/).
 The project implements a new merchant dashboard feature, as well as migrating addresses from the user table in the database to their own separate address table.

-The deployes site can be viewed [here](https://little-shop-final.herokuapp.com/).
+The deployed site can be viewed [here](https://little-shop-final.herokuapp.com/).

 Go ahead and make a user account, and see what you can do!